vedant-singh-007/DeepFake-Detection-Using-ResNext-50-LSTM/README.md

-# DeepFake Detection Using CNN-LSTM
+# DeepFake Detection Using ResNext50-LSTM

 This project implements a deepfake video classification system using a combination of ResNeXt-50 (for spatial feature extraction) and LSTM (for temporal sequence modeling).
 The model is trained to distinguish between real and fake videos from the Celeb-DF dataset.